 In Australia, the pandemic has accelerated a trend that had started long before the pandemic.
-Money in physical form such as banknotes and coins. demand has been increasing steadily, measured by The value (or number of units) of the banknotes and coins in circulation within an economy.
-Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in c...
+Money in physical form such as banknotes and coins.
+More demand has been increasing steadily, measured by The value (or number of units) of the banknotes and coins in circulation within an economy.
+Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in circulation outside the Monetary Financial Institutions (MFI), as stated in the consolidated balance sheet of the MFIs, which means that the cash issued and held by the MFIs has been subtracted (“cash reserves”).
+Cash in circulation does not include the balance of the central bank’s own banknot...
 More, largely due to One of the functions of money or more generally of any asset that can be saved and exchanged at a later time without loss of its purchasing power.
-See also Precautionary Holdings. demand but transactional demand or the share of cash in retail payments, has been declining.
+See also Precautionary Holdings.
+More demand but transactional demand or the share of cash in retail payments, has been declining.

 The Reserve Bank stresses that the change could have far-reaching policy implications, on the costs of electronic payments, on the resilience of the payments system and on the ATM network.